vnsny-bia/VisitContactTrace/README.md

 ```
 # Help Getting Started with R <a name="helpR"></a>

-## Installation
+## Installing R Software

-VisitContactTrace is an R package that requires the installation of the R software.
+VisitContactTrace is an R package that requires R software to be installed.
 To learn more, please visit the [R Project for Statistical Computing]( https://www.r-project.org/).
-You will be asked to choose a CRAN mirrors, [also available here](https://cran.r-project.org/mirrors.html).
-Choose any location as the mirror, it does not matter which one.
-Choose the correct operating system.
+You will be asked to choose a CRAN mirror, [also available here](https://cran.r-project.org/mirrors.html).
+Choose any location as the mirror, as it does not matter which one you select.
+Choose the correct operating system (OS).
 See more OS tips below.

-If the R installation is successful a shortcut should have been created for easy access.
+If the R installation is successful a desktop shortcut for R should appear.
 Click on that shortcut to open the R application.

-## Open the R Graphical User Interface application ###
+## Opening the R Graphical User Interface application ###

 ### Windows environment

-After selecting the mirror and correct OS, click on "base," and click on "Download R.#.#.#"
+After selecting the CRAN mirror and correct OS, click on "base," and click on "Download R.#.#.#"

-In organizations that require administrative rights to install software, it is possible to install R in the user's local storage without administrative rights.
-You can find the **Rgui** executable in the tree which it was installed.
+In organizations that require administrative rights to install software, it is still possible to install R in the user's local storage without administrative rights.
+You can find the **RGui** executable file in the directory in which it was installed.
 Below are some examples of how this may look; click on RGui.exe to launch an R session.
 If you will be using this application often, consider creating a shortcut on your desktop.

 <img src="./inst/www/Ri386-image.PNG" width="600" align="center"/>

 <img src="./inst/www/Rx64-image.png" width="600" align="center"/>

-## R Console ##
+## Using the R Console ##

-In order to run the contact tracing application, you must copy and paste two commands into the R Console.
+In order to run the VisitContactTrace application, you must copy and paste two commands into the R Console.
 The R Console looks like the image below.
-It is here where you should write or paste the commands to install and run the VisitContactTrace application on your personal computer.
+You should write or paste the commands here in order to to install and run the VisitContactTrace application on your computer.

 <img src="./inst/www/Rconsole-image.PNG" width="800" align="center"/>

 ## License
-**VisitContactTrace** is released under [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html), please see the license in this GitHub repository for additional disclaimers on the usage of this application.
+**VisitContactTrace** is released under [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Please see the license in this GitHub repository for additional disclaimers on the usage of this application.

 ## Acknowledgments